percona/percona-xtradb-cluster/doc/source/release-notes/Percona-XtraDB-Cluster-5.6.38-26.23.rst

 ==========

-* :jirabug:`PXC-889`: Fixed an issue where a node with an invalid value for :variable:wsrep_provider was allowed to start up and operate in standalone mode, which could lead to data inconsistency.
+* :jirabug:`PXC-889`: Fixed an issue where a node with an invalid value for :variable:`wsrep_provider` was allowed to start up and operate in standalone mode, which could lead to data inconsistency.
 The node will now abort in this case.
 Bug fixed :bug:`1728774`